 A challenge to consider the unthinkable

-It was around that time that I heard the astounding news that Pope Benedict XVI had opened a door for faithful Anglicans to enter the Catholic Church as groups which could retain the good parts of their rich Anglican heritage.
+It was around that time that I heard the astounding news that Pope Benedict XVI had opened a door for Anglicans to enter the Catholic Church as groups and retain elements of their rich Anglican heritage.

-One of my old acquaintances was an Anglican priest, Fr.
-Lawrence Wheeler whom I had met in 1987.
-After I came back to the Anglican Church, we re-established contact, and I found that he was now pastor of a parish which worshipped in the Anglican tradition but was not a part of the Anglican Church.
-His parish was ready to accept the pope's offer, and Fr.
-Wheeler challenged me to seriously consider the claims of the Catholic Church myself.
+One of my old acquaintances was an Anglican priest whom I had met in 1987.
+After I returned to the Anglican Church and re-established contact, I found that he had left the Anglican Church.
+And he challenged me to seriously consider the claims of the Catholic Church.

-I also became convinced not only of apostolic succession, but specifically the teaching that Jesus had singled out Peter as the rock on which he would build his Church, and that Peter's successors, the bishops of Rome, would continue to fill Peter's office as the head bishop of the Church on earth.
-I was also even more convinced that Jesus had intended for the bread and wine to miraculously become his real body and blood in the Eucharist (I elaborate on these two teachings in part 2 of this article below.)
+I also became convinced that Jesus had singled out Peter as the rock on which he would build his Church, and that Peter's successors, the bishops of Rome, would continue to fill Peter's office as the head bishop of the Church on earth.

-I discovered to my amazement that here was a church that had everything I was looking for in all my church hopping: biblical faithfulness and deep worship -- plus so much more.
+So to my amazement I discovered that here was a church that had everything I was looking for in all my church hopping: biblical faithfulness and deep worship -- plus so much more.

 Running to the Church